- What is Spok Mobile?

 To order a Messaging ID/Pager ID, go to the Messaging ID Request webpage.

 Forgot your Messaging ID?
-Go to Smart Page and search for your name in the global search directory.
+Go to Smart Page and search for your name in the advanced paging search.

 For more information, go to the Paging and Messaging Services webpage.